 - Palm oil supplies 35% of the world’s vegetable oil on just 10% of the land allocated to oil crops (1).

-- Oil palm produces up to nine times more oil per unit area than other major oil crops (1), so a switch to another type of edible vegetable oil (such as soybean oil) would require up to nine times as much land to produce the same yield.
+- Oil palm produces up to nine times more oil per unit area than other major oil crops (1), so a switch to another type of edible vegetable oil (such as rapeseed oil) would require up to nine times as much land to produce the same yield.
 This will increase deforestation and other impacts.

 - A blanket boycott of palm oil could drive the price of palm oil down.
 This could increase demand, especially in markets which have less interest in sustainability and are bigger markets than the UK and Europe.
 This reduces the incentive to produce environmentally sustainable palm oil.